-Students who have completed a course of study in a Physical Therapist Assistant (PTA) program, earning an associate's degree from an accredited university or college, may enter the Center for Continuing Studies to complete a Bachelor of Science degree in Allied Health.
+Students who have completed a course of study in a Physical Therapist Assistant (PTA) program, earning an associate's degree from an accredited university or college, may enter the Continuing Studies Division to complete a Bachelor of Science degree in Allied Health.
 Advanced standing will be offered for the professional courses from the PTA school (up to 30 credits).

 Additional courses that fulfill the prerequisites for the physical therapy curriculum will also be counted in the student's advanced standing.
-Therefore, students may earn up to 60 credits in advanced standing prior to admission to Continuing Studies.
-Students who have completed the equivalent of five semesters of undergraduate course work in the Center for Continuing Studies are eligible to apply for admission to the physical therapy program if their plan for completion of prerequisites demonstrates an ability to complete all course work by the following May.
+Therefore, students may earn up to 60 credits in advanced standing prior to admission to University College.
+Students who have completed the equivalent of five semesters of undergraduate course work at University College are eligible to apply for admission to the physical therapy program if their plan for completion of prerequisites demonstrates an ability to complete all course work by the following September.
 Applicants are required to submit GRE scores as part of the application process and follow all application procedures.

 Physical Therapist Assistant students accepted into the program will also be offered the opportunity to sit for challenge exams for specific course content.
 These areas of study are to be determined by the faculty.
-Processes regarding specific challenge exams will be made available by the faculty to the student upon request.
+Written policies regarding specific challenge exams will be made available by the faculty to the student upon request.
 In addition, the PTA student may elect to have certain laboratory experiences waived.
-The labs available for waiver opportunities will be determined by the faculty as needed.
+The labs available for waiver opportunities will be determined by the faculty and posted for students' information.

-Students who have studied in health-related programs other than PTA programs may use the Continuing Studies option for completion of prerequisites and to earn a bachelor's degree.
+Students who have studied in health-related programs other than PTA programs may use the University College option for completion of prerequisites and to earn a bachelor's degree.
 Challenge exams may be open to these students based on faculty decision, but the waiver of laboratory experiences is closed.